lostintangent/markdownload/README.md

 # markdownload

 `markdownload` is a Node.js library that exports a single method called `download`.
-The `download` function accepts an HTTP URL, fetches the contents of the URL, parses it into a DOM using the `jsdom` package, and then uses the `readability` package to parse the document and convert the `textContent` property (which is HTML) into the equivalent markdown.
+The `download` function accepts an HTTP URL, fetches the contents of the URL, checks the `Content-Type` header of the response, and if the `Content-Type` is `text/markdown`, returns the response data as markdown without further parsing.
+If the `Content-Type` is not `text/markdown`, the function parses the content into a DOM using the `jsdom` package, and then uses the `readability` package to parse the document and convert the `textContent` property (which is HTML) into the equivalent markdown.

 ## Usage